-At seven it cleared up a little, and the rain, which had been very violent, abated.
-The "Wexford" and "Addington" got so close to the "Adamant" that she fired into or over them, as it is a very wise pre-1806. caution taken by men-of-war to prevent any ships On board the " Cumwhatever approaching them after dark.
-I was berland.' walking the quarterdeck, and saw plainly the flashes At Sea.
-Lat.
-16.23 N. of the "Adamant's" musketry, and at first supposed Off the it to have been something more serious, but as no Cape de cannons were fired I hardly thought it could be an Verd Islands.
-Farrer, who was on the poop deck. enemv. explained it.
+she fired into or over them, as it is a very wise precaution taken by men-of-war to prevent any ships whatever approaching them after dark. walking the quarterdeck, and saw plainly the flashes Lat.
+16.23 N. of the "Adamant's" musketry, and at first supposed it to have been something more serious, but as no cannons were fired I hardly thought it could be an Farrer, who was on the poop deck. enemv. explained it.